mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 * If Master changes (ie. new Master promotion) during current connection the router cannot check the change.

-* Sending of LONGBLOB data is not supported
+* Sending of binary data with LOAD DATA LOCAL INFILE is not supported

 ## Limitations in the Read/Write Splitter